 A great idea, and a good idea to teach students about energy transformation and loss, and to get them acquainted to Sankey diagrams as alternative to pie charts.

-(Images reproduced with the permission of Nelson Thornes from http://www.nelsonthornes.com)
+(Images reproduced with permission of Nelson Thornes from http://www.nelsonthornes.com)